Elmvale: History

-Elmvale is located near Ossossané, which was the largest 16th century Wendat settlement and capital of the confederacy.

-Modern-day Elmvale, Ontario developed near that site.
-The Wendat (named `Huron` by French explorers) called their traditional territory Wendake.

 Elmvale first got its name when the post office opened in 1859.
 It had previously been known as Four Corners, Elm Flats, and Saurin.

 On June 2, 1998 a tornado struck Elmvale, but caused no serious damage.
-On May 21, 2003 a confirmed F0 tornado struck Elmvale.
+On May 21, 2003, a confirmed F0 tornado struck Elmvale.
 Minor damage was reported to a barn roof and silo, and around 65 mature trees were uprooted.

 Schools

 In 1877 Elmvale's two-story brick school which was partitioned to include secondary classes.
 The largest schools in Elmvale are the Huronia Centennial Public School and the Elmvale District High School.
 They are both part of the Simcoe County District School Board.
 The public school has one of the few marching bands in Ontario.